How much do your Camps cost?

 Do you have safety plans in the event of an accident or emergency?

-Your child’s safety is paramount to the Wilson Police Department Police Athletic league.
+Your child’s safety is paramount to the Wilson Police Athletic/Activities League.
 Each of our camps are covered by insurance provided through the National Police Athletic League in the event an accident arises.
 We follow strict regulations in regards to your child safety.
 We have medical policies & procedures and there are always basic medical supplies available at every camp.
 If during any of our camps your child is injured and any of our coaches suspect you child has a concussion or has been injured, your child will be immediately removed from the activity, and placed with a coach/adult mentor for one on one supervision until he or she is returned to his parent or treated medically.
 If we believe it is necessary for immediate emergency assistance for your child we will contact EMS to have your child attended to and contact his parent, guardian, and/or listed emergency contact we have on file.
 We always have emergency contact information before any child is transported on any of our vehicles by our coaches to any of our camps.

 Before, and during each of our scheduled outdoor camps and activities we monitor the weather and weather patterns to ensure we are prepared.
 If we deem during any of our pre-planning that the weather is too dangerous we will cancel and or re-schedule the camp.
 As the camp is in progress we continue to monitor the weather, temp and humidity for evaluation of breaks and hydration.
 There are always contingency plans for each and every one of our camps in the event of dangerous weather.